Xiaofei-it/Shelly/README.md

 The Task Domino provides methods for executing a time-consuming task and performing various kinds of actions according to the result or the failure of the task execution.
-The usage of a Task Domino makes the business logic of your app clear and easy to understand.
+The usage of a Task Domino makes the source code concerning the business logic of your app clear and easy to understand.

 The Retrofit Domino provides a convenient pattern for sending an HTTP request and performing various kinds of actions according to the result or the failure of the request.
 The